rubyatscale/packwerk-vscode/README.md

 ## Stability

-This is version 0.0.2.
 This is an alpha extension that is not guaranteed to work.
 We encourage you to experiment with it and provide feedback!

 ## Configuration